IndyTechFellowship/xtern5-technical-screen/README.md

 # (3) Activity Monitor

 Ctrl-Alt-Delete; one of Windows' best gifts to the word.
-XternOS needs similar functionality; the ability to track which processes are currently running on the system.
+OSXtern needs similar functionality; the ability to track which processes are currently running on the system.

-When a process is launched in XternOS, it is given a unique process id and the launch is recorded in an event log.
+When a process is launched in OSXtern, it is given a unique process id and the launch is recorded in an event log.
 When the process exits, an event is also recorded.
-After closing, the process id may be reused by XternOS for future processes.
+After closing, the process id may be reused by OSXtern for future processes.

 Unfortunately, the person who wrote the event log logic didn't think about including whether an event is a "process start" or "process finished" event.